indieweb/wordpress-indieauth/readme.txt

 == Upgrade Notice ==

+= 3.3.3 =

+Due to the possibility of someone setting the url in their user profile to the same as another account, you will no longer be able to save the exact same url into two accounts

 = 3.3.2 =

 Due to issues people have experienced with their hosting provider stripping Authorization headers.
 The plugin will now nag you to run the test for this.